dseelam1/ShoppingBasket/README.md

 Extract it to a folder of your choice.
 Navigate to that folder in your terminal or command prompt.

-3. Install IntelliJ IDEA (optional, but recommended for better development experience) Download and install IntelliJ IDEA from JetBrains.
-The Community Edition is free and sufficient for this project.
+2. Install IntelliJ IDEA (optional, but recommended for better development experience)

-5. Open the Project in IntelliJ IDEA
+3. Open the Project in IntelliJ IDEA
 Launch IntelliJ IDEA:
 Choose "Open" or "Import Project".
 Navigate to the directory where you cloned or extracted the project and select it.

-7. Build the Project
+4. Build the Project
 Using Terminal:
 Open a terminal in IntelliJ or from your operating system at the project's root directory.
 Run:
 sbt compile

-8. Run the Application
+5. Run the Application
 From Command Line:
-Use:
-sbt "run Apples Milk Bread"
+Execute one after one to see results for different scenarios: sbt "run Apples Milk Bread" sbt "run Apples Apples Milk Bread" sbt "run Apples Milk Milk Bread" sbt "run Bread"

 Replace Apples Milk Bread with any items you want to price.